romanbrancato/CameraXProject/index.md

  ```

  **Implementing Zoom through seekBar**<br>
  * zoomBar is the id of the seekBar used.
-Displays the zoom factor through a toast
+Displays the zoom factor through a toast <br>

  Intially Referenced from [this article](https://proandroiddev.com/android-camerax-tap-to-focus-pinch-to-zoom-zoom-slider-eb88f3aa6fc6):
  ```
  val df = DecimalFormat("#.##")